Chicagoland's Radon Testing Professionals 630.335.3009

 Radon Retesting

 Have you recently sold your home and installed a radon mitigation system as part of the negotiation?
-Pro Home Inspections will test this system and provide you with the neccessary documention to take to close.
+Pro Home Inspections will test this system and provide you with the neccessary documention.
 Call 630.335.3009 for radon retest pricing.

 Radon Gas Mitigation

 Pro Home Radon Measurements does not provide radon mitigation system installation.
-Please refer to this IEMA-DNS webite: http://iema.illinois.gov/iema/radon/RadonCounty_Frames.asp for a list of licensed mitigation professionals in your area.
+Please refer to this Illinois webite: http://iema.illinois.gov/iema/radon/RadonCounty_Frames.asp for a list of licensed mitigation professionals in your area.

 Radon is a naturally occuring radioactive gas that you can't see, taste, or smell.
 It is produced by the breakdown of uranium in soil, rock and water.
 Radon is measured in picocurries per liter (pCi/L) of air.
 The Illinois Emergency Management Agency Department of Nuclear Safety (IEMA-DNS) and the United States Environmental Protection Agency (USEPA) recommends that action be taken to reduce radon levels if the average is 4.0 pCi/L or higher.